Sharp Bounds on the Variance of General Regression Adjustment in Randomized Experiments: Setup

 Consider a finite population $U_N = \{(Y_i(1),Y_i(0),X_i)\}_{i=1}^N$, where $Y_i(1)$ and $Y_i(0)$ are the potential outcomes \citep{Splawa-Neyman_Dabrowska_Speed_1990,Rubin_1974} under treatment and control\footnote{We implicitly invoke the Stable Unit Treatment Value Assumption, which holds that subjects respond solely to their own treatment condition and that there are no hidden values of the treatment.}, and $X_i = (x_{i1},\dots,x_{ik})^\top $ are pre-treatment covariates (for convenience, we will assume $\bar X = 0$ throughout).
 Additionally, $Z = (Z_1,\dots,Z_N)^\top$ is a vector encoding the treatment assignment, such that $Z_i = 1$ if the unit is treated and $Z_i = 0$ otherwise.

 We are interested in determining the population average treatment effect

 We consider the case of either a completely randomized experiment (CRE) in which $n_1$ of the $N$ units are randomly sampled into the treatment group and the remaining $n_0$ units receive the control or a Bernoulli randomized experiment (BRE) in which units are sampled into the treatment arm with probability $\pi_1$ (in this case, we define $n_1 = \pi_1 N$ and $n_0 = (1 - \pi_1)N$).
-In both settings the difference-in-means (DiM) estimator
+In both settings the Horvitz–Thompson estimator

 is unbiased and consistent (under mild regularity conditions on the outcomes) for the average treatment effect $\tau$.
+For CREs, the estimator is often called the difference-in-means (DiM).